stripe/stripe-ruby/README.md

 ### max_network_retries

 When `max_network_retries` is set to a positive integer, stripe will retry requests that fail on a network error.
-Idempotency keys will be added to post and get requests to ensure the safety of retrying.
+Idempotency keys will be added to `POST` and `DELETE` requests to ensure the safety of retrying.
 There will be a short delay between each retry, with an exponential backoff algorithm used to determine the length of the delay.
 Default value is 0.